koyasi777/character-transition-visualizer/README.md

 The tool builds a graph from adjacent character pairs in the processed sequence.
 Punctuation and whitespace break the sequence.
 * **Example (k a n a k a n a)**: Converted to "かなかな", the graph includes transitions like "か -> な", "な -> か", and "か -> な".
 * **Notes**: If fewer than two target characters are available, no links are produced.
 In Raw mode, non-whitespace and non-punctuation characters are analyzed directly.

-### License
-Choose the license that fits your release goals.
-MIT License is usually the simplest option for public release.